Machine Usage Guide

 - Fill the coagulation bath with

-solution - Fill the wash bath with
+10% calcium chloridesolution - Fill the wash bath with

-- Adjust the
+distilled water - Adjust the

-to the suitable height for yoursyringe
+syringe displacerto the suitable height for yoursyringe - Load the

-- Insert the
+syringeonto thesyringe holder - Insert the

-into thesyringe displacer
+syringe plungerinto thesyringe displacer

 2. Speed and Direction Settings